 The bug room is an exciting feature with exotic and enormous species.
 It’s a great place to play with many interactive spaces as well.

 Settled on the banks of the North Saskatchewan River are four greenhouses in stunning pyramid configurations.
+Seeing them, especially lit up at night, is one of the best things to do in Edmonton.
 Each structure at Muttart Conservatory represents a different earthly biome, and inside, you will find a plethora of rare and exotic plants from that distinct climate and terrain.

 From tropical to temperate, there is a vast variety to be discovered here.
 This is one of the most unique things to do in Edmonton.